sriksmachi/sriksmachi/README.md

 ### Hi there 👋

-I'm Srikanth Machiraju an Architect at [Microsoft](https://www.microsoft.com/en-in), Published Author and Research Student.
+I'm Srikanth Machiraju an Architect at [Microsoft](https://www.microsoft.com/en-in), Published Author and Independent Researcher.
 I'm currently learning distributed machine learning and Artifical intelligence.
 I create a blend of my expertise in building cloud native solutions with AI / ML to create innovate products.
-I also write articles on [linked-in](https://www.linkedin.com/in/vishsrik/) and [towards datascience](https://medium.com/@vishwanath.srikanth) related to cloud native architecture and datascience.
+I also write articles on [linked-in](https://www.linkedin.com/in/vishsrik/) and [towards datascience](https://medium.com/@vishwanath.srikanth) related to building intelligent apps for cloud and ML.
+I'm specialized in Deep Reinforcement learning, so if you are looking for tips, quick help or have an interesting project you can always reach out to me.

 Here are some of the books I authored.